 I retained the film, I think, in part because it made me happy.
 Its humour and its romance and its characters appealed to me.
 It confirmed to me things which, in a broad sense, made me feel safe, and hence a survivor.
 It provided comfort and an affirmation of the good.
 I could also speculate that there was a element of professionalism involved.
 I have been a film archivist and historian for many years, used to looking at films closely, evaluating them, comparing them with other films.
 I took note of the film because it was noteworthy, though it helped that I saw the film more than once (itself part of a process of identifying value through confirmation).
 In the same way, I (mistakenly) did not put the effort into noting A Midsummer Night’s Sex Comedy, because it seemed to have little to offer compared to other films I was seeing.
 Now I know, after seeing it last night, I will remember it well.

 Whether the whole of Moonstruck was sitting there in my head, however, I rather doubt.
 Our memory banks are not giant image stores from which we retrieve the past exactly as we saw it.
 Memories are profoundly, and biologically, subjective.
 As psychologist Ulric Neisser puts it, ‘Remembering is not like playing back a tape or looking at a picture; it is more like telling a story’.
 Memories are records of impressions, which change over time and experience.
-One of my earliest memories is of being discovery at a children’s party, reading a book upstairs while everyone else was playing games downstairs (I’ve not changed much).
+One of my earliest memories is of being discovered at a children’s party, reading a book upstairs while everyone else was playing games downstairs (I’ve not changed much).
 But I remember this incident from my mother’s point of view – she comes up the stairs and finds me sitting there.
 It’s not my memory at all, or rather what I now remember of it has been translated through the anecdotes of others and by what the meaning of the memory turned out to be.

 In my mind, I had not changed the plot or any other aspect of Moonstruck, but there must have been some sort of compression that took place.
 I could not have remembered every small detail of the costuming or décor, for instance, but something in my mind, upon acknowledging the familiarity of these scenes, decided that those details looked right, so that it was as if I remembered them in full.
 Perhaps there is some analogy with how digital video compression works: the video files we see on TV, on DVD, on streaming sites, and even in cinemas, are all compressed (the term used is lossy), meaning that not all of the visual information recorded in the master file is there.
-Compression technologies (such as M-PEG2) make a video look like the full thing when it is only partly so, simply to save on file size and so enable more efficient distribution.
+Compression technologies (such as MPEG-2) make a video look like the full thing when it is only partly so, simply to save on file size and so enable more efficient distribution.

 So maybe there was, metaphorically speaking, a lossy encoding of Moonstruck in my head, at least for those parts that could be reconstructed from basic elements, with the power of suggestion doing the rest.
 That doesn’t explain how I knew what the characters were going to say before they said it, nor might it explain such elements as the looks on the character’s faces.
 By whatever complex combination of processes it occurred, my ability to remember large parts of a film I had not seen in twenty years, and in minute detail, feels extraordinary.
 The brain is the most astonishing storage system, even if what it stores is subject to all of the vagaries of biological processes.

-There are many, many books, articles and websites on film and memory, all of them on how memory is used as a thematic device, or on film and memory as analogies, not about how film is remembered.
+There are many, many books, articles and websites on film and memory, all of them on how memory is used as a thematic device, or on film and memory as analogies, not about how or why film is remembered.
 There is a gap in our understanding of film that needs filling.
-The neurologists can tell us how we remember films (though I feel they haven’t told us enough as yet), but we need to think more about the why.
+The neurologists can tell us the mechanics of how we remember films (though I feel they haven’t told us enough as yet), but we need to think more about the why.
 For me, it all points to something fundamental about the purpose of film, which is to provide assurance and identification of the self.
 We can live without films, readily enough, but to have them available has proved so useful to us.
 They enrich our memories.
 They help us survive.

 - There’s a clear guide to the different forms of memory at http://www.human-memory.net